epixieme/codesample/README.md

 ## Takeaways

-To improve the code I would use TDD to unit test this application using a framework like Vitetest and end-to-end test with a tool like Cypress.
+To further improve the code I would unit test this application using a framework like Vitetest and end-to-end test with a tool like Cypress.
+Then going forward use an approach like test-driven development.